OWASP/owasp-summit-2017/Workshops/Bytecodevierwer.md

 - Installing Xposed Framework
 - Why emulators do not provide the right or limited testing environment
 - Introduction to Bytecodeviewer
+- Reverse Engineering with Bytecodeviewer
 - How to use Xposed Framework
-- Hacking an app with Xposed
+- Analzying with Bytecode and Hacking an app with Xposed
+- Using the Xposed Generator (new feature!)
 - Pre-release Bytecodeviewer 3.0.0. with new features!

 Reverse engineering APKS with Bytecodevierwer (Pre-release 3.0.0) features: